jeremybryan/containerized-grype/README.md

-# containerized-grype
+# Anchore Grype
-Simple containerization of Anchore Grype
+This provides a simple containerization of the Anchore Grype container vulnerability scanner.